Home 5 ABOUT 5 ACFID 5 Reconciliation

 ACFID’s Reflect RAP

-ACFID is currently proudly delivering our first Reflect RAP.
+ACFID proudly developed our first Reflect RAP in 2022.

-The actions within will support us to develop future RAPs that are built on respectful relationships, have a clear vision for reconciliation, and are meaningful, sustainable and mutually beneficial.
+The actions within have supported ACFID to continue our commitment to reconciliation and are built on respectful relationships, have a clear vision for reconciliation, and are meaningful, sustainable and mutually beneficial.

 Acknowledgements